Video shows Irvo Otieno being pinned to the floor in the moments before his death - KTVZ

 Surveillance video released by a prosecutor Tuesday shows Irvo Otieno being pinned to the floor by multiple security officers at a Virginia state mental health facility in the moments leading up to his death earlier this month.

 Seven sheriff’s deputies and three hospital employees have been charged with second-degree murder.
-In a hearing last week for the charges against the deputies, Baskerville told the court, “They smothered him to death.”
+In a hearing last week for the charges against the deputies, Baskervill told the court, “They smothered him to death.”

 The video begins as Otieno, bound by his hands and feet, is forcibly taken into a room and dragged into an upright seated position on the floor with his back against a chair.
 Ten minutes later, after Otieno has turned onto his side with three people holding him, his body jerks, and five more deputies and workers move to pin Otieno to the floor.